-Alibaba Cloud's Global Acceleration service can be extremely helpful to many international companies, as setting up services in China may not be an option for them at least temporarily, as going through the process of setting up web services in Mainland China can be lengthy with the application process taking at least one month.
+Alibaba Cloud's Global Accelerator service can be extremely helpful to many international companies, as setting up services in China may not be an option for them at least temporarily, as going through the process of setting up web services in Mainland China can be lengthy with the application process taking at least one month.
 Luckily, for this, Alibaba Cloud also offers comprehensive solutions and guidance to help customers enter China.
 Check out Alibaba Cloud's China Gateway solution, and also check out the ICP filing page for more information about the requirements involved with setting up services in China.

 For this tutorial, you should already have an website that can be accessed through the Internet.
 For this purpose, I created a website hosted on an Alibaba Cloud Elastic Compute Service (ECS) instance, located in Hong Kong.
 As a general recommendation, consider hosting your website on Alibaba Cloud.
 Doing so will make this process even easier.
 You can access my example website here.